 Predictive Dialer Abandonment Rate Rules in Management

-Some systems allow a cell center manager to control this in order to stay at or under a 3% abandonment rate by changing the concurrent call ratios on the fly or through changing the number of agents available.
-The concurrent call ratio is the number of calls that the predictive dialer will make per agent.
+Some dialer systems allow a cell center manager to control this in order to stay at or under a 3% abandonment rate by changing the concurrent call ratios on the fly or through changing the number of agents available.
+The concurrent call ratio is the number of calls that a predictive dialer will make per agent.
 This means that if it is set on a three-to-one ratio and there are ten agents, the dialer will make 30 phone calls at a time as long as they are all in dialing mode.
 Management could also set the concurrent call ratio a five to one, or seven to one, or sometimes even higher call ratio depending on the number of agents or dialer capabilities.

-Our system at SpeedtoContact automatically manages and adjusts concurrent call ratios.
+Ricochet360’s predictive dialer automatically manages and adjusts concurrent call ratios.
 This algorithm optimizes your ratio in order to stay under three percent or even lower depending on if you are more conservative with your abandonment rates.

 Predictive Dialer Call Recording Rules